Living Yoga Wisdom

 Year long weekly exploration of The Bhagavad Gita with guest Greeshma Karoth

 Living Yoga Wisdom is for committed students looking for ways to deepen their relationship with Yoga in a way that’s not about the books but about the Practice.
-Together, we will discover ways to incorporate Yoga practices into our daily lives through both the physical practice itself as well lifestyle practices.
-Steph will act as support for you to discover your own insights, however this program leaves space for your own intuitive curiosities.
-For example, you will be offered a bank of recorded practices each season and it’s up to you when or if you want to do them based on intuitive callings.
+Together, we will discover ways to incorporate Yoga practices into our daily lives through both the physical practice itself as well as lifestyle practices.
+There will be support for you to discover your own insights, however this program leaves space for your own intuitive curiosities.
+For example, you will be offered a library of recorded practices each season and it’s up to you when or if you want to do them based on intuitive callings.
 Nothing in this program is mandatory, it is up to you how you want to unfold within our container.

 Example of our program

-Spring Season - Creative, Blossoming, Upward energy, Transition from Winter
+Spring Season - Creative, Blossoming, Upward energy, Transition from the Wisdom of Winter

-Weekly in person classes designed for the season
+1 hatha and 1 intermediate in person classes (led by Steph) designed for the spring

 If you are intrigued by this program, please fill in the form below to receive our info pack.